-Student attendance on the date/time of a scheduled test is expected.
-A student who is unable to take a test at the scheduled time because of significant personal illness/injury or death in the immediate family must notify the Administrative Assistant and the appropriate faculty member prior to the test.
+Didactic Year Procedures: Student attendance on the date/time of a scheduled test/quiz is expected.
+A student who is unable to take a test/quiz at the scheduled time because of significant personal illness/injury or death in the immediate family must notify the Administrative Assistant and the appropriate faculty member prior to the test.
 Faculty have the right to request specific medical release for an illness-related absence or other documentation of the nature of the circumstance involved in the absence, e.g., obituary or funeral announcement.

-If a student is unable to take the original test as scheduled, the "make-up test" will be given in a proctored setting such as the WSU Testing Center, or through other means arranged by faculty.
+If a student is unable to take the original test/quiz as scheduled, the "make-up test" will be given in a proctored setting such as the WSU Testing Center, or through other means arranged by faculty and approved by the Program Director.
 Additional student fees for this proctoring may apply.
-Make-up tests must be taken no later than the second day of the student's return to class.
+Make-up tests must be taken no later than the second day of the student's return to class, unless an exception is made by the Program Director.
 Make-up test format and degree of difficulty do not have to match the original test.